 4.22.2 Authentication and authorization of UAV

-The 5GS supports the USS UAV Authorization and Authentication (UUAA) procedure.
+The 5GS supports the USS UAV Authorization and Authentication (UUAA) procedure for a UE supporting UAS services.
 Depending on operator policy or regulatory requirements, the UUAA-MM procedure can be performed by the UE and the AMF at a registration procedure as specified in subclause 5.5.1 or the UUAA-SM procedure can be performed by the UE and the SMF at a PDU session establishment procedure as specified in subclause 6.4.1.
-The UAV shall support UUAA-MM and UUAA-SM, and the network shall support UUAA-SM and may optionally support UUAA-MM.
+The UE shall support UUAA-MM and UUAA-SM, and the network shall support UUAA-SM and may optionally support UUAA-MM.
 The UUAA procedure needs to be performed by 5GS with USS successfully before the connectivity for UAS services is established.

-During a registration procedure, the UAV provides CAA-level UAV ID to the AMF (see subclause 5.5.1.2), and the AMF may trigger the UUAA-MM procedure.
+During a registration procedure, the UE supporting UAS services provides CAA-level UAV ID to the AMF (see subclause 5.5.1.2), and the AMF may trigger the UUAA-MM procedure.

-When a UAV requests to establish a PDU session for communication with the USS, the UAV provides CAA-level UAV ID to the network (see subclause 6.4.1.2), and the SMF may trigger the UUAA-SM procedure.
+When a UE supporting UAS services requests to establish a PDU session for communication with the USS, the UAV provides CAA-level UAV ID to the network (see subclause 6.4.1.2), and the SMF may trigger the UUAA-SM procedure.

-A UAV may provide to the network the USS address or USS FQDN during the registration procedure or PDU session establishment procedure so that the network may use the information to discover the USS.
+A UE supporting UAS services may provide to the network the USS address or USS FQDN during the registration procedure or PDU session establishment procedure so that the network may use the information to discover the USS.

 If the UUAA is revoked, the PDU session related to UAS services shall be released by the SMF.
 Based on operator policy, the AMF may decide to keep the UE registered or trigger a de-registration procedure.